 ANSI_TIA-PN4957_200 (MAC) and ANSI_TIA-PN4957_210 (Multi-Hop Layer2) TIA standard [ANSI/TIA-PN-4957.200] defines a MAC standard for Smart Utility Networks.
 The TIA MAC specification allows the deployment of small to very large scale networks of devices supporting applications in a wide range of markets from generic M2M communications to large scale utility networks.
 Particular attention is paid to the use of shared spectrum with very efficient distribution of devices across available channels to minimize the impact of interference to and from other spectrum users as well as collisions from other devices.
 ANSI_TIA-PN4957_210 standard defines a forwarding sub-layer protocol and a routing sub-layer protocol for the data link layer including, processes, functions, service interfaces and externally visible frame formats.
 The forwarding protocol provides data transfer services between non-neighboring devices.
 The routing protocol provides discovery and maintenance of multi-hop routes between certain non-neighboring devices.

-IEEE 802.16 groups
+IEEE 802.16

 802-WG16-1